Cuvée Coffee vs Greater Goods

 What they share

-- Both are Austin-based specialty roasters with local followings
+• Both are Austin-based specialty roasters serving the local coffee community

-- Both emphasize quality over volume in their approach
+• Both emphasize quality over quantity in their current offerings

 Key differences